SecretlyElvis/cicd-bootstrap/README.md

 * AWS CLI Credentials for an IAM user that has permissions to assume roles defined in the target account
 * The role in the target account must have a trust relationship with the IAM user defined above
 * An S3 bucket and DynamoDB table in the target account for Terraform state
+* Route 53 Hosted Zone
+* Wildcard cerificate for Hosted Zone to cover all subdomains
 * Terraform and AWS CLI installed on the local machine
 * [Optional] Docker installed if using the 'terraform-deploy' image rather than local tooling